 Example of a Trauma Bond

 Imagine a partner who showers their significant other with affection, compliments, and grand gestures of love, creating a sense of deep emotional connection and security.
-However, all of a sudden and seemingly out of nowhere, they begin to criticize, belittle, or emotionally withdraw, leaving their partner confused and anxious.
+However, all of a sudden and seemingly out of nowhere, they begin to engage in abusive behavior, criticizing, belittling, or emotionally withdrawing,, leaving their partner confused and anxious.
 As the victim considers leaving, or when the victim confronts the abuser, they suddenly return to their affectionate and charming self, apologizing, promising change, and rekindling hope for a better future.
-And the cycle repeats; its unpredictable nature—oscillating between love and cruelty— conditions the victim to stay and deepens their emotional dependence on the abuser, making it increasingly difficult to break free from the relationship.
+And the cycle repeats; its unpredictable nature, oscillating between love and cruelty, conditions the victim to stay and deepens their emotional dependence on the abuser, making it increasingly difficult to break free from the relationship.

 What Causes Trauma Bonding?